LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/variables-slots.md

 <img class="fancyimage" width="800" src="img/ConvoBuilder/variablesSlotsDuration.png">

-There are four options for the duration:
+There are three options for the duration:

 * **Request**: The data will be saved for that particular use of the variable or slot.
 This option is only useful if the next question in the tree depends on the data.